pingcap/docs/ticdc/manage-ticdc.md

     {matcher = ['test3.*', 'test4.*'], dispatcher = "rowid"},
 ]
 # For the sink of MQ type, you can specify the protocol format of the message.
 # Currently two protocols are supported: default and canal.
-The default protocol default is TiCDC Open Protocol.
+The default protocol is TiCDC Open Protocol.
 protocol = "default"
 [cyclic-replication]
 # Whether to enable cyclic replication.